oktadev/okta-blog/_source/_posts/2020-12-09-build-and-secure-an-api-in-python-with-fastapi.md

     )
 ```

-This creates a new endpoint (`/token`) in your FastAPI application that passes the request’s `Authorization` header on to your Okta authorization server.
-It also includes your custom scope (`’items’`).
+This creates a new endpoint (`/token`) in your FastAPI application that passes the request's `Authorization` header on to your Okta authorization server.
+It also includes your custom scope (`'items'`).

 ### Creating a Protected Endpoint

 Now that you have an endpoint that generates a token, you are ready to create a new endpoint that checks the token before granting access.

 Before you worry about token validation, create the new endpoint and `validate` function.
-You’ll add the logic to this function in the next step, but for testing purposes, you can simply return `True`.
+You'll add the logic to this function in the next step, but for testing purposes, you can simply return `True`.

 ```python
 ...